 Most of us are familiar with the tried-and-true moist chilled tea bag remedy for puffy eyes and dark eye circles.
-The remedy owes its efficacy to the caffeine and other methyl xanthenes found in the leaves and buds of Camellia sinensi, the plant most commonly used in the production of black tea.
+The remedy owes its efficacy to the caffeine and other methyl xanthenes found in the leaves and buds of Camellia Sinensis, the plant most commonly used in the production of black tea.

-One of the earliest-identified physiological effects of caffeine is its action as a vaso-constrictor.
-When applied to the delicate skin surrounding the eyes, caffeine improves the circulation of blood through the tiny vessels and reduces inflammation; this in turn, lightens and brightens the entire eye area.
-A variety of caffeine-infused eye creams and gels are now commercially available providing a much more convenient beauty fix than brewing tea, chilling the bags, and lying prone while the caffeine eradicates the evidence of a late-night of work or celebration.
+One of the earliest-identified physiological effects of caffeine is its action as a vasoconstrictor.
+When applied to the delicate skin surrounding the eyes, caffeine improves the circulation of blood through the tiny vessels and reduces inflammation; this, in turn, lightens and brightens the entire eye area.
+A variety of caffeine-infused eye creams and gels are now commercially available providing a much more convenient beauty fix than brewing tea, chilling the bags, and lying prone while the caffeine eradicates the evidence of a late night of work or celebration.

 Stimulating Skincare Solutions

 Just as caffeine’s well-established vaso-constrictive property solves the problem of dark eye circles and puffiness, it also smoothes the appearance of skin cellulite.
-And now more newly identified characteristics of caffeine are being found to provide a range of additional health benefits for skin.
+And now more newly identified characteristics of caffeine are being found to provide a range of additional health benefits for the skin.

 Caffeine actually acts as an effective sunscreen by directly blocking UVB radiation.
 More importantly, caffeine has been found to reduce the incidence of certain types of skin cancer.